cyber-dojo-tools/image_manifest_tagger/README.md

 [java-junit](https://github.com/cyber-dojo-languages/java-junit)
 which each have two dirs, `docker/` and `start_point/`.

-We need to build and publish a tagged language-test-framework image
-  * from the `docker/` dir, eg `cyberdojofoundation/java_junit:def84a4`
+The build script for each repo builds a docker image from the `docker/` dir using the `image_builder/image_build_test_push_notify.sh` script.
+This docker image is tagged with the 1st seven chars of the git commit sha of HEAD (on master) of the git repo.
+For example, `cyberdojofoundation/java_junit:def84a4`

-To test this tagged image we need to create a start-point image:
-  * from the `start_point/` dir
-    where has the `image_name` inside `start_point/manifest.json`
-    is tagged to match the first image (`def84a4`).
+To test this tagged image we need to create a start-point image from the `start_point/` dir where has the `image_name` inside `start_point/manifest.json` is tagged with `def84a4` so it refers to the image built from the `docker/` dir.
     For example:
     ```json
     {